-Szilagyi then gave an NELA-update, citing online events held since March 2020, spearheaded by Barenholtz and Director on the NELA’s Board.
+Szilagyi then gave an association update, citing online events held since March 2020, spearheaded by Barenholtz and Director on the NELA’s Board.
 These events included Cabernet and COVID, an opportunity for peers around the country to share COVID-related stories during a “cocktail hour.”
 Another event was focused on pets of operators, Tales and Tails.

 “We wanted to hold a face-to-face event, even though we expected a relatively light turnout due to the labor shortage issue impacting our members,” said Szilagyi.
-“We had roughly half of the attendees we had prior to COVID, but those who attended were thrilled to get back together with their industry friends.
+“We had roughly half of the attendees we had prior to COVID, but those who joined us were thrilled to get back together with their industry friends.
 Many thanks to Transport The People for sponsoring the event, and we appreciate Corky Renzi’s ongoing support of the NELA, especially during this challenging time when he just lost his brother and partner for 42 years, Joseph.”

-Szilagyi cited programs about to be launched utilizing Massachusetts grant dollars, including marketing for the taxi and livery industries, which will be delivered by Curtis Gabriel and The LMC Group; a program by Billy Sheehan of Billy The Coach (BTC), which will provide online presentations as well as one-on-one coaching to maximize effectiveness through physical and mental health; HR education and training online as well as one-on-one by MassPay; defensive driver training through The Smith System; and DOT education and training by LBC.
+Szilagyi cited programs about to be launched utilizing Massachusetts grant dollars, including marketing for the taxi and livery industries, which will be delivered by Curtis Gabriel and The LMC Group; a program by Billy Sheehan of Billy The Coach (BTC), which will provide online presentations as well as one-on-one coaching to maximize effectiveness through physical and mental health; HR education and training online as well as one-on-one by MassPay; defensive driver training through The Smith System; and DOT education and training by LBC Fleet.

 Relative to the TIEF Fund, Szilagyi also stated that from his experience in corporate America, as well as his years working with small nonprofits through his little company, organizations often fail to look back on key elements that led to positive outcomes being enjoyed in the present.
 The TIEF fund is a result of the work done by the NELA through its lobbyists, since 2014.
 The resulting TNC legislation signed into law in August 2016 by Governor Charlie Baker, implemented in 2017, resulted in 10 percent of TNC drivers approved by companies like Uber and Lyft in Massachusetts to be refused a TNC permit after the Massachusetts Dept. of Public Utilities conducted its background checks.
 Additionally, a nickel from every TNC ride in Massachusetts has been going into the fund, and that is where the TIEF grant is provided its dollars.
 In addition to citing the strong legislative funding support by too few Massachusetts operators, Szilagyi shared his view that it is possible we would not be enjoying the individual grants received by operators, as well as that which the NELA has received, were it not for the tireless work done by Scott Solombrino during all of our legislative efforts and successes, including connecting the NELA with the leading lobbying firm in Boston, testifying at legislative hearings, speaking to the press, etc.